rycolab/website/content/classes/intro-nlp-f22/main.md

 Both lectures will be given in the lecture hall HG F5 and live broadcast on [Zoom](https://ethz.zoom.us/j/62312028967); the password is available on the [course Moodle page](https://moodle-app2.let.ethz.ch/course/view.php?id=18471) or in the live chat.

+Lectures will be recorded.
+Recording will be uploaded to the course Polybox folder, whose password you can find on the [course Moodle page](https://moodle-app2.let.ethz.ch/course/view.php?id=18471) as well.

 **Important**: The ETH semester starts on Tuesday, September 20th, but the first lecture will take place on Monday, September 26th.

 <!-- Schedule to be posted at the beginning of the semester, but the general plan is to have a 1 week delay between the content of the discussion sections and the lectures. -->